creativeprojects/resticprofile/contrib/zabbix/README.md

 # Feeding the resticprofile status file into Zabbix

-I have created a Zabbix template which is reading the status file from resticprofile, and is sending an alert if a profile didn't finish in the last 30 hours (a bit more than a day in case a profile takes a bit longer) or if it failed.
-The assumption is that each profile target is running once a day.
+I have created a Zabbix template which is reading the status file from resticprofile, and is sending an alert if a profile didn't finish in the last 26 hours or if it failed.
+The maximum number of hours is configurable via a MACRO.

-There's one MACRO needed:
+Two MACROs are available:
-`{$BACKUP_STATUS_FILE}` which contain the full path of the status file
+- `{$BACKUP_STATUS_FILE}` which contain the full path of the status file.
+Default is `/home/backup/status.json`.

-**If your profiles are running more than once a day, you will need to edit the template according to your needs.**
+- `{$MAX_HOURS_BETWEEN}` which contain the maximum number of hours before it triggers an alert.
+Default is `26` hours (for backup running once a day, plus some time if it takes a bit longer than usual).

 ## Running profiles manually